ynx0/library/code_architecture.md

 Library serves as an example of how to build a social media application using `%graph-store`.

-When creating the backend to a social media application using graph store, there are $X things that you need to define and implement:
+When creating the backend to a social media application using graph store, there are a few things that you need to define and implement:

 * Schema - defining the structure and constraints that your data must obey
 * Networking - defining how graph store data, primarily graph-store-updates, get to the ships that need them